priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-ennai-kathrikai-curry.markdown

 <p/>

-Temper with mustard seeds and serve hot with rice.
+Finally, temper it with mustard seeds and serve hot with rice.